jpegleg/volcanica-pki/README.md

 Some ed25519 ssh key and certificate generation tools.

-- rust dalek ed25519 key generation
+- rust dalek ed25519 and os rng key generation

+- vanity public key feature available but not used by default

 - gnupg asymmetric identity and AES256 for storage